 The proposed decision of assigned ALJ Stephanie S. Wang was mailed to the parties in accordance with Section 311 of the Public Utilities Code.

-Comments allowed under Rule 14.3 of the Commission's Rules of Practice and Procedure were filed on by and reply comments were filed on by.
+Comments allowed under Rule 14.3 of the Commission's Rules of Practice and Procedure were filed on August 8, 2022 by Cal Advocates, CASMU,